 - Integration and System Testing

-We will be discussing these steps in brief and how risk assessment and management is incorporated in these steps to ensure less risk in software being developed.
+We will be discussing these steps in brief and how risk assessment and management are incorporated into these steps to ensure less risk in the software being developed.

-In this step you need to find out:
+In this step, you need to find out the organization’s objective

 - Nature and scope of problem under study

-- Propose alternative solutions and proposals after having the deep understanding of problem and what competitors are doing
+- Propose alternative solutions and proposals after having a deep understanding of the problem and what competitors are doing

 - Describe costs and benefits.